 Code-Switching: When a person switches between languages or dialects (codes) while speaking.
 Switching may occur for several reasons.
 The speaker may be unable to express themselves adequately in one language/dialect, the speaker may switch unconsciously when upset, tired, or excited, or the speaker may switch in order to express solidarity with a particular group.

 Cognitive Disability: A disability that affects learning and similar brain functions.
 Do not use mental retardation and use specific disabilities when possible.

 Coming Out: Abbreviated from “coming out of the closet,” meaning to reveal one’s undisclosed sexual orientation or gender identity.
 Refers to the overall developmental process that LGBTQIA2S+ people experience as they come to terms with their sexuality and/or gender identity.
 This term is also sometimes used in the disability community.

 Congenital Disability: A disability since birth or born with a disability.
 Do not use birth defect.

 Cross‐Cultural: Relating to more than one culture.
 Often refers to practices that deal with more than one culture and incorporate the belief‐and value‐systems of the cultures involved.

 Culture: A way of life of a group of people–the behaviors, beliefs, values, and symbols that they accept, generally without thinking about them, and that are passed along by communication and imitation from one generation to the next.

-Cultural Competence: Refers to an ability to interact effectively with people of different cultures.
+Cultural Competence: Refers to an ability to interact effectively and respectfully with people of different cultures.
 Cultural competence comprises four components:

 - Awareness of one’s own cultural worldview